rayaman/multi/README.md

 - jobQueue:start() is now required Call this after all calls to registerJob()'s.
 Calling it afterwards will not guarantee your next push job with that job will work.
 Not calling this will make pushing jobs impossible!
 - Fixed a bug with love2d Threaded Queue
 - Fixed some bugs
+- Old versions of this library!
+It stems back from 2012 see rambling for more info...

 This will run said function in every thread.
 ```lua